 If we focus on celebrating all the ways horses are helping us grow in our lives, we make a far greater difference in the lives of those suffering, then if we choose to judge, separate and condemn someone doing something that we may at the time feel against.

 Anything that is affecting you is something you are needing to work on.
 Yes this is a hard pill to swallow, I know!
-But compassion and understanding give birth to change, either within yourself our those around you.
+But compassion and understanding give birth to change, either within yourself or those around you.
 Judgment, anger and hatred only push people away and suppress the things you are needing to heal and grow from.

 If your horse is having problems, the greatest help you can be is to begin by asking yourself ‘Where am I needing help with emotionally?’
 ‘What am I not facing?’

 Emotions are stored within the cells of our body and when they are suppressed and not allowed the freedom to flow, they later store up and try to get your attention through injury/illness/pain.
-Your horse will more than often than not, take these physical pains on for you and show up with his own injury/sickness/pain.
+Your horse will more often than not, take these physical pains on for you and show up with his own injury/sickness/pain.
 Yes they are so connected to you 😉

 Their healing will often take place once we have addressed and worked through our own issues.